retaildevcrews/helium-java/README.md

      ![popup](popup.jpg)

   - Quick start with F5
+    - Run az login from command line
     - Set the --keyvault-name parameter and press F5
-    - Open launch.json in the .vscode directory at the root of the repo
+    - Open launch.json in the .vscode directory at the root of the repo [How to use dotfiles](https://www.freecodecamp.org/news/dive-into-dotfiles-part-1-e4eb1003cff6/)
     - Replace {your keyvault name}

   - Start with built-in bash shell